Geek Dashboard

 Now you have successfully converted the .aab file to .apk files and you can install them on your device normally.
 Technically, this is how you can install .aab file on an Android device.

 Wait it’s not over yet.
 Did you notice any problem with the above command?
-Yes, it is generating plenty of Debug APK files and you are not sure about which one you need to install?
-What if you want signed APKs or a universal signed APK from Android App Bundle.
-Fortunately, bundletool comes with different flags for extracting required APK from .aab file.
+Yes, it is generating plenty of Debug APK files and you are not sure about which one you need to install.
+What if you want signed APKs or a universal signed APK from Android App Bundle?
+Fortunately, bundletool comes with different flags for extracting the required APK from .aab file.

-Here is a table with different bundletool flags and its usage.
+Here is a table with different bundletool flags and their usage.

 Flag Status Explanation